 I am a senior psychology major at Hamilton College looking into options for the next year or two that would allow me to gain relevant field experience to help me achieve my goal of going to graduate school in psychology.
-Through Hamilton's Career Center, I learned of your involvement at the Portland Clinic and I think you would be a good person to talk to about the field of psychology.
-I would enjoy the opportunity to meet with you some time over my winter vacation to talk to you about your job at the Portland Clinic, any relevant field experience you had before your current position and your experience in graduate school.
-As a means of further introduction, I am attaching a copy of my resume.
+I obtained your name from the alumni database at the Career Center and think you would be a good person to talk to about the field of psychology.
+I know that you are a clinical psychologist in the Portland area and I would enjoy the opportunity to meet with you some time over my winter vacation to talk to you about your job at the Portland Clinic, any relevant field experience you had before your current position and your experience in graduate school.

-I am from Scarborough, Maine, so if you have some time between <insert day and date> and <insert day and date> to meet with me, I would really appreciate the opportunity to sit down and talk with you.
+I am from Scarborough, Maine, so if you have some time between December 18 and January 14 to meet with me, I would really appreciate the opportunity to sit down and talk with you.
 I do not have any major travel plans and am very flexible when it comes to a time and a day to meet.
 Please contact me if you would be willing to discuss your experiences in the field of psychology with me.